pennyl67/openminted-guidelines/sharing-components-as-dockerised-images.md

 * edit from scratch the OMTD-SHARE metadata record[^1] using the OpenMinTeD editor or

-* upload an XML file with the OMTD-SHARE metadata record
+* upload an XML file with the OMTD-SHARE metadata record.

 In both cases, the metadata record can be viewed and edited at the end of the process.